Did you know that properly caring for your window film can extend its lifespan and save you money?

 However, when you have window film installed, the film becomes a sort of “sunscreen” for your home that keeps those harmful rays out.
 Depending on the kind of film you choose, you can also get more intense heat- and light-blocking capabilities.

-A few common kinds of window films include dyed, non-reflective films that mainly absorb the solar rays, and metalized or reflective films that both absorb and reflect the energy of the sun.
+A few common kinds of window films include dyed, non-reflective films that mainly absorb solar rays, and metalized or reflective films that both absorb and reflect the energy of the sun.
 Finally, ceramic/nano window films offer a high level of performance thanks to a higher-tech material.

 What Window Film Does To Glass